 Home is Where the Heart is at

 But in truth "Coming Home for Christmas" shares plenty in common with other made for TV movies.
-As such the romantic side of the movie is cute which not only features the obligatory kiss under the mistletoe but also an old fashioned way Kate lifts her leg when she kisses Mike, yes I did find it forced, corny and yet sweet.
+As such the romantic side of the movie is cute which not only features the obligatory kiss under the mistletoe but also an old fashioned way Kate lifts her leg when she kisses Mike, yes I did find it forced, corny and yet sweet at the same time.
 But we also have some nice snow covered streets, beautiful decorations and lots of other Christmassy things although the number of people in town in a scene which is suppose to be Christmas morning is quite comical or disturbing that they are not with their families.
 And then there is some Christmas song singing which is where sisters Carly and Britt McKillip really come in to their own and deliver more than just bubbly performances.

 What this all boils down to is that "Coming Home for Christmas" is nothing more than an enjoyable Christmas movie with plenty of character storylines but overall nothing which will surprise fans of feel good Christmas movies.